vecin2/em_automation/README.md

  - _keynames.V: retrieves a list of the verbs relative ids

 ### _db
-It allows to run a predefined set of queries defined in a file called "queries.sql":
+It allows to run a predefined set of queries defined within `config/ad_queries.sql`:
+**description**(_value_,  _description_)
+It shows the `description` when prompting the user.
+This is not a builtin jinja filter and it does not modify the variable entered by the user.
  - _db.list.v_names_by_ed(entitfy_def_id)
  - _db.find.pd_by_ed_n_vname(entity_dev_id, v_name)

 ### _database
- Same as It allows running free form queries:
+ Same as `_db` but allows running free form queries instead of dictionary queries:
  -_database.find("SELECT * FROM VERB where name='my_verb'")
  -_database.list("SELECT NAME FROM VERB where name like '%create%'")